 What does this qualification cover?

-For the SPDM Level 3 Diploma, learners undertake 3 core units and must choose 3 further units from a set list in order to make up the minimum mandatory 300 GLHs required to pass coursework.
+For the SPDM Level 3 Diploma, learners undertake 5 mandatory units in order to make up the minimum 300 GLHs required to pass coursework.
 After passing coursework, which is pass or fail, the learner can then be entered for an exam.
 It is the exam which differentiates the final grade (A*-E).

 The full list of the units available, a breakdown of the assessment criteria, and sample examination paper is available in the full course handbook which can be download at this link:

 A summary of the course structure is as follows:

 |6||60 hours||This is a mandatory unit which allows students to explore such issues as digital design tools and processes involved in modern product development and manufacture.
 They will design and test a range of products both visual and functional and test these digitally and through the use of modern prototyping facilities such as 3D printing.|